Qumulo/docs/_includes/content-reuse/admin-guides/external-services/using-access-tokens.md

 ## Modifying the Expiration Time for an Access Token
 {{page.varPrereqWrite}} This section explains how to modify access tokens by using the `qq` CLI.

-Use the `auth_modify_access_token` command and specify the access token ID and the expiration time.
+Run the `auth_modify_access_token` command and specify the access token ID and the expiration time.
 For example:

 ```bash
 $ qq auth_modify_access_token 1234567890123456789012 --expiration-time 'Jan 01 2023'